Goldside543/goldspace/README.md

 ![Drawing](https://github.com/user-attachments/assets/341a14bd-a23a-4742-ac67-bb30a29c6892)

+# IMPORTANT NOTE
+Welp, it's 2026, and I decided to review Goldspace's code again, and I really don't think I can salvage it.
+Too many mistakes from when I didn't know better.
+Gonna end things here, learn, and try again with a new OS called Ultraspace, coming soon.
 # Goldspace
 Crappy Unix-like kernel I'm making.
 We've got the bootloader, the kernel, the linker script, the Gash shell, the Makefile...
 It's practically better than Linux.